heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 You may provide the `--dry-run` option to perform a dry run without committing changes to the database.

 Provide the `--cleanse`|`-c` option to remove all subcolumn content elements and form fields that pose incomplete start&mdash;parts&mdash;end series AND that are turned invisible.
+Meaning that if the elements of a column set are invisible, and their start or stop is missing, they will be deleted.
 In case of doubt, run the command without this option first.

 > [!NOTE]
-> The command will always throw an error if it detects any incomplete subcolumn content element series that are visible.
+> The command will always throw an error if it passes an incomplete subcolumn content element series *that is visible*.
 You will have to investigate and fix these manually.

+> **Trivia:** If you have been using the SubcolumnsBootstrapBundle prior to version 1.11.3 or the Subcolumns module, you may encounter issues with corrupt subcolumns.
+These issues may manifest as missing subcolumn content elements and form fields, or as such elements that are not properly linked to their subcolumn start element.
+>
+> These issues arose due to a bug in the SubcolumnsBootstrapBundle prior to version 1.11.3 and the Subcolumns module, which caused the wrong `sc_parent` IDs to be inherited upon cloning subcolumn content elements and form fields.

 ## Aftermath